marcojakob/code.makery.ch/collections/blog/14-07-17-drag-and-drop-without-html5.md

 There were some problems that just couldn't be solved (see below).
 And with all the strange and changing browser quirks it was just a pain to maintain.

+## New Drag and Drop Library

 But, there's hope.
-I've started again and created a **new** [Dart drag and drop library](/library/dart-drag-and-drop/) just without the HTML5 and it's much better!
+I've started again and created a [new Dart drag and drop library](/library/dart-drag-and-drop/) just without the HTML5 and it's much better!

+<a href="/library/dart-drag-and-drop/" class="btn btn-default">&rarr; New Library</a>

 [![Drag and Drop](/assets/blog/14-07-17-drag-and-drop-without-html5/dnd-screenshot.png)](/library/dart-drag-and-drop/)

 ## Why You Shouldn't Use HTML5